sje30/schol2018/innovations.md

 # Introduction

 In some ways, the state of scholarly publishing has not changed much in the last ten years.
 Publishing in a top-tier journal is still perceived as critical for career progression (promotion, gaining grants) by scientists.
 Likewise, journal metrics continue to dominate in the evalution of a paper's research, rather than reading the paper itself (Brenner).
 However, there are several reasons for optimism that the nature of scientific publishing will improve.
 Here we outline some recent deveopments in the life sciences.

 ## Preprints

-Physicists (since 1992?) have heralded the preprint server Arxiv as a rapid way of disseminating their research findings.
+Since 1991 physicists have heralded the preprint server ArXiv [Ginsparg 2017] as a rapid way of disseminating their research findings.
 On the surface, it does not provide much beyond a collection of PDFs grouped by topic.
-In certain fields, being the first to publish on the Arxiv is considered to be critical, rather than publishing in a journal.
-Although Arxiv hosts papers in quantitative biology, it was assumed that biologists would not adopt a preprint culture.
-A primary reason for this was simply that publishing a preprint might prevent subsequent publication in a top-tier journal, or leading to scooping by another group.
+In certain fields, being the first to publish on the ArXiv is considered to be critical, rather than publishing in a journal.
+Although ArXiv hosts papers in quantitative biology, it was assumed that biologists would not adopt a preprint culture: publishing a preprint might prevent subsequent publication in a top-tier journal, or leading to scooping by another group.

-Biorxiv, launched in 2010?, has changed this.
+BiorXiv, launched in 2013, has overcome these concerns.
 Researchers in diverse areas as ecology, neuroscience, genomics are uploading preprints and choosing to share their work ahead of publication.
 There are many reasons for this usage:

 * Sharing work before submitting to a journal allows for community feedback.
 * Sharing work at the time of submission means that the community can read the work months (or years) before the work eventually appears in print.
-* Journal editors are browsing the biorxiv and soliciting that relevant papers be submitted to their journal.
+* Journal editors are browsing the bioRxiv and soliciting that relevant papers be submitted to their journal.
 (How widespread this is, I'm not sure.)
-* Biorxiv Preprints can be transferred rapidly to journal submission sytems rather than going through (often lengthy) direct submission to the journal.
+* BioRxiv preprints can be transferred rapidly to journal submission sytems rather than going through (often lengthy) direct submission to the journal.
 * Several funding agencies, including NIH and UKRI, allows preprints to be listed and cited in grant applications.

-Biorxiv submissions continue to increase rapidly (e.g. XXX / year in 2015, now YYY Jan-Oct 2018).
+BioRxiv submissions continue to increase rapidly (e.g. XXX / year in 2015, now YYY Jan-Oct 2018).
 Unlike a few years ago, very few (if any?)  journals in the life sciences now regard a preprint as prior publication of that work.
-Biorxiv can even be used as the substrate for an overlay journal (example?), and we look forward to the creation of prominent diamond OA overlay journals in the life sciences.
+BioRxiv can even be used as the substrate for an overlay journal (example?), and we look forward to the creation of prominent diamond OA overlay journals in the life sciences.